-- Closed-toe shoes must always be worn (i.e., tennis shoes, Vans). - Shoes with rollers/wheels underneath are not permitted. - For safety reasons, Crocs, platform shoes, spiked heels, combat boots, steel-toed boots, or any backless shoes (including clogs, house shoes, flip-flops, and sandals) are not allowed.
+- Closed toe, closed heel shoes must always be worn (i.e., tennis shoes, Vans). - For safety reasons, Crocs, platform shoes, spiked heels, combat boots, steel-toed boots, or any backless shoes (including clogs, house shoes, flip-flops, and sandals), and shoes with rollers/wheels are not allowed. - CROCS are not medical shoes.
+If a student has a foot injury and cannot wear a regular shoe, the student must wear a surgical shoe/boot.